Hoverbear/hoverbear.org/_posts/2017-03-01-the-future-with-futures.md

 ## Visiting Tokio's Core

 The [`tokio`](https://tokio.rs/) project has been developed closely alongside of `futures` and the projects share many authors.
-The project has a number of crates intended for building asyncronous applications.
+The project has a number of crates intended for building asynchronous applications.
 In the `tokio-core` crate there are things like the main event loop, TCP handlers, and timeouts.
 Building on top of that are crates such as `tokio-proto` and `tokio-service` which build on top of these constructs.

 We'll start with just `tokio-core` and doing a simple HTTP GET request.
 Note since we're not actually using a HTTP client we need to handle all the details ourselves.
 Here's what that looks like: